JohN100x1/IsekaiLocalizer/README.md

 - Address Bad prompt for ChatGPT
 - Address Invalid response or when ChatGPT asks clarification questions.
 - Address 1000 character limitation for ora.sh endpoint (use different endpoint?)
-- Add option to replace the same `LocalizationPack.json`.
-  - Add `Override` and `fill missing` options for localized string entries.